brett-treweek/Simple-Password-Generator/README.md

 - The client specifically requested that the app produce a series of prompts for the user to input password criteria before generating the password on the page or as an alert.

-Below is the list of criteria;
+Below is the list of criteria
 1. Uppercase letters.
 2. Lowercase letters.
 3. Numbers.